lunarring/tac/README.md

    pip install -e .
    ```

-After this, you can run the tdac command from anywhere in your terminal (as long as your environment is activated).
+After this, you can run the  command from anywhere in your terminal (as long as your environment is activated).

 ## ⚙️ Usage